 - Improves understanding of road usage

-- Offers a clearer picture of the impact of the closure for traffic volumes and air quality for Mill Road and the surrounding roads
+- Offers a clearer picture of the impact of the closure on traffic volumes and air quality for Mill Road and the surrounding roads

-Read our first case study, stemming from the Mill Road Sensor Project, to find out how the date is helping Cambridgeshire County Council’s Signals Team.
+Read a case study stemming from the Mill Road Sensor Project to find out how the data helped Cambridgeshire County Council’s Signals Team.

 The Mill Road closure traffic sensor data can be publicly viewed on the Cambridgeshire Insight open data portal.